HBhakunamatata/HBhakunamatata.github.io/_posts/2020-07-26-MyBatis-09-Cache.md

 - get : First query the second level cache, then local cache in sqlsession,
         neither found, execute the sql statement in db.
-- put : After querying, put the result in loacl cache.
+- put : After querying, put the result in local cache.
         When the sqlsession closes, put the local cache into the second level cache.

 ### 4. When Local Cache fails